BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/IceStick.md

 so it does render a precomputed stream of 2D polygons stored in a file.
 The file weights 640Kb, and remember, we only have 6Kb, so what can we do ?
-It would be possible to wire a SDCard adapter and store the file there, but there is much better: the IceStick stores the configuration of the FPGA in a flash memory, and there is plenty of unused room in it: _if it does not fit in one chip, we can overflow in the neighborhing chip !_.
+It would be possible to wire a SDCard adapter and store the file there, but there is a much easier solution: the IceStick stores the configuration of the FPGA in a flash memory, and there is plenty of unused room in it: _if it does not fit in one chip, we can overflow in the neighborhing chip !_.
 This flash memory is a tiny 8-legged chip, that talks to the external world using a serial protocol (SPI).
 In fact we are already using it !
-It is where our programs are stored, and FemtoRV32 directly executes them from there, this leaves most of the 6kB of RAM free for our programs.
+It is where our programs are stored, and FemtoRV32 directly executes them from there.
+We are also going to store some data there.

 Let us copy the data to the SPI flash:
 ```